The Diocese of Madison

 Where is our cathedral?

 The cathedral of the Diocese of Madison was St. Raphael, on West Main Street.
 Unfortunately, historic St. Raphael Cathedral was destroyed by arson in 2005.
-On June 10, 2007, Bishop Morlino announced his intention to build a new and larger cathedral at the same site.
+We patiently await the time when Bishop Hying makes a decision on where and when a new cathedral will be built.

 How does the bishop exercise his responsibility to lead the Diocese of Madison?